Hady Ghandour: Senior

 Ghandour was called up to the senior team ahead of the 2022 FIFA World Cup qualification matches against the United Arab Emirates and South Korea in September 2021.
 He made his debut on 7 September, coming on as an 85th-minute substitute in a 1–0 defeat to South Korea.

 Style of play

 Ghandour is a dynamic striker who has also played as a winger on occasion, and can also play as an attacking midfielder.
 His main characteristics are his work rate and tactical understanding; he "creates space for his team mates", and has been praised for "his hard work" and "dedication to get stronger and fitter".

 Upon Ghandour's loan move to Chelmsford, manager Robbie Simpson labelled him as a player who can "score goals" and is a "great runner", who "can play in any of our top three positions".

 Personal life

-Ghandour is a supporter of English club Leeds United, and his favourite player is Robert Lewandowski, also citing Cristiano Ronaldo as a source of inspiration.
+Ghandour is a supporter of English club Leeds United, and his favourite player is Robert Lewandowski, also citing David Beckham as a source of inspiration.
 Ghandour studied at Cass Business School, and at City, University of London.